eilara/Rx.pl/README.md

 * skip/take while/until/last, first/last
   timestamp, let, max/min/sum/average, fold/scan,
-  repeat (resubscribes to self), retry, timeout, any, all, group by, fork join, blocking to\_list
+  repeat (resubscribes to self), retry, any, all, group by, fork join, blocking to\_list

+* timeout - from subscription to 1st on\_next and timeout
+  between on\_next

 * decide- does this use Coro, EV, Coro::EV, Coro::AnyEvent and/or
   AnyEvent?
 EV works nicely with EV::Glib and Gtk3 at least on